Policy

 Incarcerated workers' assignments

-An incarcerated (imprisoned or confined) worker may assign WSIB benefits to a spouse, or other dependant, or to provide bail, see 15-06-06, Incarcerated Workers.
+An incarcerated (imprisoned or confined) worker may assign WSIB benefits to a spouse, or other dependant, or to provide bail, refer to 15-06-06, Incarcerated Workers.

 Under the Insurance Act, if a worker is injured in an MVA, and it is unclear whether WSIB benefits or automobile accident benefits are payable, the worker is entitled to claim benefits from the automobile insurance provider pending a decision by the WSIB.